 Dr. Kraten began his career in the assurance, advisory, and management consulting practices of Deloitte, one of the “Big Four” global accounting firms.
-After serving as a Management Consulting Partner in the New York headquarters office of BDO, then the sixth largest global accounting firm, he co-founded the entrepreneurial boutique management consulting practice AQPQ.
+After serving as a Management Consulting Partner in the New York office of BDO, then the sixth largest global accounting firm, he co-founded the entrepreneurial boutique management consulting practice AQPQ.
 The acronym referred to the academic and practitioner qualifications of the firm.

 Dr. Kraten practices in all industry sectors, and has developed functional specialties in valuation, enterprise risk management, business modeling, decision analysis, forensic analysis, educational “gaming,” and strategic planning.
 His long-standing relationships include organizations in the energy, technology, education, and health and human service sectors.

 He maintains an evolving expertise in the field of sustainability.
-His innovative approach, as codified in its award-winning business case Save The Blue Frog, involves the integration of its assessment and implementation practices into the business activities of an institution, and an unrelenting focus on balancing financial and economic outcomes with social and environmental considerations.
+His innovative approach, as codified in his award-winning business case Save The Blue Frog, involves the integration of assessment and implementation practices into the business activities of an institution, and an unrelenting focus on balancing financial and economic outcomes with social and environmental considerations.

 Dr. Kraten previously served as an Associate Professor at Providence College in Rhode Island, where he designed and taught the graduate capstone course for public accounting students and the undergraduate interdisciplinary colloquium on sustainability.
 The colloquium was sponsored by the Western Civilization program; it integrated content from business and the natural sciences with content from theology, philosophy, history, and english.